 Mostar is a city rich in mosques, to be found in each and every district, which well represent the typical Ottoman style.
 Small but elegant, both from an architectural and a cultural point of view in a wider sense, these are buildings that are well worth visiting not only for the beauty of their interiors but also for tangible evidence of the life and culture of the Ottoman period in Bosnia Herzegovina.

 The two towers, standing on opposite sides of the Old Bridge, soar as architectural buttresses of the bridge itself, and seem to be stone guardians controlling the way.
-On the east bank there rises the semi-circular Tara Tower, a deposit for ammunitions in the Ottoman era and, today, seat of the Museum of the Old Bridge.
+On the east bank there rises the semi-circular Tara Tower, a deposit for ammunitions in the Ottoman era and, today, the seat of the Museum of the Old Bridge.

-The Halebija, on the west side, was once the prison on its lower floors, and small barracks on its upper floors, also used as a look-out post.
+The Halebija, on the west side, was once the prison on its lower floors, and small barracks on its upper floors also used as a look-out post.
 Behind the Tara, on the left bank of the Neretva River, there is the Herceguša Tower, built in the first half of the 15th century during the reign of Herceg Stjepan Vukčić Kosača.

 15 min walk from the old part of the town, there lies a magnificent monumental cemetery.
 It was built in 1965 (during the period of renewal and reconstruction following the end of World War II) by the architect Bogdan Bogdanović, in memory of the partisans of Mostar who lost their lives during the war.
 The Cemetery has 661 tombstones and every stone has its own symbolic significance, like the monumental complex itself.

 Mostar Peace Bell Tower is the highest church tower in the region.
 When you climb it you can see all the beauties of Mostar.
 The International Gallery of Peace and The Interpretation and Education Centre are opening its door here soon.
 The International Gallery of Peace will be a collection of paintings, sculptures and graphic arts on the theme of peace from the countries that have their representative offices in Bosnia and Herzegovina.
 The Interpretation and Education Centre will include an overview of the history and culture of this region in picture and word from 10.000 BC to the present.
-Mostar Peace Bell Tower was build on the site of the old bell tower of the church of St. Peter and Paul from 1866.
+Mostar Peace Bell Tower was built on the site of the old bell tower of the church of St. Peter and Paul from 1866.
 The old bell tower and church were burned on 9th May 1992.
 Five original bells from 1927 as well as two big new bells from 2015 are now in Mostar Peace Bell Tower.
-Those who wish to see all the beauties of Mostar nad do so from the viewing point on top.
+Those who wish to see all the beauties of Mostar and do so from the viewing point on top.

-COLOURS AND SCENTS OF HEREZEGOVINA
+COLOURS AND SCENTS OF HERZEGOVINA

 A whole day trip in this Karst region in the south of our country, you have the possibility to experience, in a relatively small area, various natural beauties created in distant past.